Opinion | Joe Manchin’s arguments for the filibuster keep getting more ludicrous

 There is no bipartisan resolution available here.
 Manchin himself knows this: He spent months searching in vain for GOP support for democracy protections.
 So Manchin cannot achieve the bipartisanship that he hopes will once again define “who we are.”

 Here’s the unpleasant truth Manchin must confront: "Who we are” in this context will be defined by partisanship either way.
-By refusing to allow Democrats to act, Manchin is inescapably facilitating a more destructive form of partisanship — one that he himself says threatens the ‘bedrock of democracy” — than the one he is almost single-handedly blocking, and ensuring that the former will define “who we are,” rather than the latter.
+By refusing to allow Democrats to act, Manchin is inescapably facilitating a more destructive form of partisanship — one that he himself says threatens the “bedrock of democracy” — than the one he is almost single-handedly blocking, and ensuring that the former will define “who we are,” rather than the latter.